owejow/nix-studies/docs/terminology.md

 **Flake Hub**: FlakeHub is a platform for discovering and publishing Nix flakes built by Determinate Systems.
 [FlakeHub](https://flakehub.com/)

+**Flake Outputs**: Flake outputs are what a flake produces as part of its build.
+Each flake can have many different outputs simultaneously,

 **Flakes**: Nix flake is a directory with a flake.nix and flake.lock at the root that outputs Nix expressions that others can use to do things like build packages, run programs, use development environments, or stand up NixOS